uclaacm/centralized-intern-training/06_accessibility/README.md

 Always provide alt text for images that have semantic meaning.
 For example: a decorative background image of a stripe pattern probably does not need alt text, but an illustrative image of the company's logo probably does.

 A good rule of thumb is if the image adds context to the page that isn't already present in surrounding text, then alt text is needed.
 If nothing new is added, then `alt=""` is okay.
+For purely decorative images, `alt=""` works to ensure that screen readers and other assistive technologies simply ignore the image.

 Why can't we just omit the `alt` attribute?
 In the absence of alt text, screenreaders may attempt to read the file name instead.